 See, if I pretend to be you and you get an alert, then you shut me down (maybe after I’ve already done some damage).
 But a fake person—or a toddler—isn’t actually there to get an alert and take action.

 So how to defend against these Frankensteins?
 First, you need to ensure that all the PII being used for verification belongs to 1) the same person, and 2) an actual person.
-The most basic KYC can validate that the email, phone, DoB, SSN, etc. are all real.
+The most basic KYC solution can validate that the email, phone, DoB, SSN, etc. are all real.
 But do they belong together?
 And if so, do they belong to a real live human?
 It also helps to dive more deeply into the history of that individual.
 Did they seemingly spring from the earth just a year ago?
 Where were they before that?
 Where have their phone and email been used?

 It is also beneficial to not depend entirely on data elements that are chronically stolen and compromised.
 There’s a good reason why SSN alone is a lousy predictor of, well, anything.

-When that fake person is trying to rip us off, we need to chase "it" down to the windmill with torches and pitchforks.
+When that fake person is trying to rip us off, we need to chase “it” down to the windmill with torches and pitchforks.
 But to do that, we need to identify it.
-This is what Socure does.
+This is what Socure’s industry-leading identity verification platform does.
 We look at all those individual pieces and make sure that they are all part of a legitimate, holistic picture of a person.
 And we do it better than anybody.
 How?
 We’ve made the investment in machine learning, and we’ve put in the patience and time to build our killer AI robots to use that learning to detect fraud and auto-accept the good applicants.
-We've got an incredible client list across banking, credit, and other industries to prove it.
+We’ve got an incredible client list across banking, credit, and other industries to prove it.

 And our robots beat their monsters, every time.